andymass/vim-matchup/README.md

   particular, `di%` involving a `(`...`)` block will not be subject to these special rules.

-To prevent this behavior for a particular sequence `dvi%` or `vdi%`.
+To prevent this behavior for a particular operation, use `vi%d`.
+Note that special cases involving indentation still apply (like with |i)| etc).

 To disable this entirely, remove the operator from the following variable,
 ```vim